chillylin/AgileMIS/log.md

 1. (done) Accrual revenue for each contract: Based on the contract information and ED
 1. (done) Standard cost for each contract: Based on the cost estimation and ED 1.
 1. (done) Contract clearing
+    1. (WIP) days for AP collection ( need for vq label on bank statements)
 1. Contract PM
 1. Sales PM ( adding the time between equipment leaving site and invoicing, and the time between invoicing and receiving money, also add the amount of invoicing and the amount of expense incurred as well as the amount of collected sales)
 1. (done) Customer value
-1. Periodic financial reporting
+1. Periodic financial reporting (need integration with other systems)
 1. Cash budget
 1. Equipment PM (need PPE accounting numbers)

 ## standard cost rate